-Figure 74.
-Creating a client view that consists of clients where android starts the Host Name
+Figure 71.
+Creating a client view of clients where the Device Info exactly equals android

 Managing Client Views

 Use the Manage Client Views page to view list of existing client views, run a query, and edit or delete a view.